MikeZTaylor/Taylord-UI/README.md

 # Taylor'd UI

-### npm install taylor'd-ui
+### npm install taylord-ui

-Taylor'd UI is a framework designed for entry level users to help them in their understanding of web development.
+_Taylor'd UI_ is a framework designed for entry level users to help them in their understanding of web development.
 Frameworks are a dime a dozen, However none of these frameworks are intended for entry level users like college students.

-This is why I built Taylor'd UI, I wanted to build a non opinionated framework that college students or Coderdojo members could use as a teaching tool at the start of their web development journey.
-Taylor'd UI only weighs 4kb and is responsive.
+This is why I built _Taylor'd UI_, I wanted to build a non opinionated framework that college students or Coderdojo members could use as a teaching tool at the start of their web development journey. _Taylor'd UI_ only weighs 4kb and is responsive.

-Taylor'd UI based on the 960 pixel grid, and utilizes a 12 column system for the layout.
-Taylor'd UI is kept as non opinionated as possible as it's intended for the user to manipulate (abuse) to gain a better understanding of web development. only contains components that I feel an entry level user should know, the rest is up to them to learn.
+_Taylor'd UI_ based on the 960 pixel grid, and utilizes a 12 column system for the layout. _Taylor'd UI_ is kept as non opinionated as possible as it's intended for the user to manipulate (abuse) to gain a better understanding of web development. only contains components that I feel an entry level user should know, the rest is up to them to learn.

-The components of Taylor'd UI are:
+The components of _Taylor'd UI_ are:
 - Typography

 - Tables